What is no contract broadband?

 - NOW Broadband offer all of their packages with a monthly contract option, and they often come with added bonuses such as access to Sky Cinema for a month.

 - Virgin Media also offer all of their broadband packages on a monthly basis, including top tier packages with an average speed of 350Mbps+.

 NOW Broadband and Virgin Media offer no contract broadband year-round, however there are a number of other providers who offer seasonal, short-term student broadband packages, including:

 Enter your postcode to find deals near you

 We value your privacy; we only use your postcode to compare offers in your area.

 Other options for no-contract broadband

-No contract broadband deals will usually have a higher monthly cost than a standard 12 or 18-month contract.
-It can be expensive if you only need to internet access for a short period of time.
+No contract broadband will usually have a higher monthly cost than a standard 12 or 18-month contract.
+It can be expensive if you only need internet access for a short period of time.
 So, what are the alternatives?
+Well, mobile broadband could be one solution, which could involve a dongle, MiFi device, or tethering.
 Here are some options to consider:

-- Dongles: Portable devices that you can plug into your laptop’s USB port, allowing you to connect to the internet anywhere.
+- Dongles: An internet dongle is a portable device that you can plug into your laptop’s USB port, allowing you to connect to the internet anywhere.

-- MiFi: Portable routers (larger than dongles) that allow you to connect multiple devices to the internet at once.
+- MiFi: Uses a portable router (larger than dongles) that allow you to connect multiple devices to the internet at once.